0ryX/0ryx.github.io/content/blog/Harden-TorBrowser.md

 On Tails, before making any changes and with the security level set to Safest, I got a uniqueness score of 1 out of 144.46.
 After making all the changes from this guide except for the extreme hardening options and setting privacy.trackingprotection.enabled to false, my score was 1 out of 143.1.
 This shows that all these settings, except the extreme hardening ones, and privacy.trackingprotection.enabled set to false, actually increase anonymity while still closing important security flaws.
 I left out the extreme hardening options because those are specifically for closing extra security vulnerabilities, even if it means sacrificing some anonymity.

-How to Instantly Apply and Save All Tor Browser About:Config Settings on Tails
+## How to Instantly Apply and Save All Tor Browser About:Config Settings on Tails

 If you use Tails, Whonix, or any disposable Linux and want to apply your custom Tor Browser or Firefox settings in seconds (instead of clicking through about:config every time), do this:

-1. Make Your user.js File
+**1. Make Your user.js File**

 Open a plain text editor, and paste all your settings in this format (one per line): user_pref("privacy.sanitize.sanitizeOnShutdown", true);